 The NRB Act, 2002 has provided the Bank a sole authority to formulate, implement and cause to implement foreign exchange policy of Nepal, to specify the system of foreign exchange rate determination and to manage and operate foreign exchange reserves of the country.
-Likewise, the Act has given NRB powers to (a) issue license under the Act or any other prevailing laws to the persons willing to deal in foreign exchange transaction, (b) frame rules and bylaws and to issue necessary order, directives or circulars in order to regulate dealings in the foreign exchange transaction by the foreign exchange dealer, (c) inspect, supervise and monitor the foreign exchange dealer, (d) set the bases, limitations and terms and conditions for the transaction of the foreign exchange rate of the Nepalese currency.
+Likewise, the Act has given NRB powers to (a) issue license under the Act or any other prevailing laws to the persons willing to deal in foreign exchange transaction, (b) frame rules and bylaws and to issue necessary order, directives or circulars in order to regulate dealings in the foreign exchange transaction by the foreign exchange dealer, (c) inspect, supervise and monitor the foreign exchange dealer, (d) set the bases, limitations and terms and conditions for the transaction of the foreign exchange dealer and (e) prescribe the system of determining the foreign exchange rate of the Nepalese currency.
 Further, NRB can prescribe details of foreign exchange transactions to be submitted to NRB in prescribed formats.